-Skill Category Skill Learning Objective 1: Comprehend written, audio, audiovisual, and visual text (text, pictures, and numbers) 1.A: Describe the literal meaning of the text.
+Skill Category Skill Learning Objective 1: Comprehend written, audio, audiovisual, and visual text (text, pictures, and numbers).
+1.A: Describe the literal meaning of the text.
 1.A.1: Identify the main idea.
 1.A.3: Retell or summarize information in narrative form.
-3: Interpret the content of written 3.A: Interpret the distinguishing features 3.A.1: Identify the intended audience.
-3.A.2: Identify the purpose. texts of a text. of a text.
-3.A.3: Identify and/or describe the point(s) of view, perspective(s), tone, or attitude.
+3: Interpret the content of written or audio texts (words).
+3.A: Interpret the distinguishing features of a text.
+3.A.1: Identify the intended audience.
+3.A.2: Identify the purpose.
+3.A.3: Identify and/or describe the point(s) of view, perspective(s), tone, or attitude. = 🖻 SUGGESTED RESOURCES Ame and Identity Andra Cisneros: La casa en Mango Street classmates, i first reading Main idea: Wi (ambivalent) Subsequent read Supporting to the main of the main of earch their own first and/or last name, then converse with ndicating how their names relate to their identity. hat do we learn about how the narrator feels about her name? dings ng details - How do the details in each paragraph contribute if anyone them fee Discuss h developin Extension Consider has ever mispronounced their name and how it made